xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 ### Disposition Parameter: 'Filename'

 The "filename" and "filename*" parameters are OPTIONAL parameters that have the same meaning defined in Section 4.3 of {{!RFC6266}}.
-When specified by a client, the origin server MAY use the specified file name in lieu of the resource identifier derived from the request URL.
+When specified by a client, the origin server MAY use the specified file name in lieu of the resource identifier that it elects to generate, which MAY also derive from the request URL.

 ### Disposition Parameter: 'Modification-Date'